 Why Exercising Your Incentive Stock Options Early in the Year May Make Sense

 Clearly, a cash call of $137,200 is a significant amount of money.
-But instead of avoiding the exercise of your ISOs, you simply need to plan ahead to determine when and how you’ll pay your AMT bill.
+Instead of avoiding the exercise of your ISOs altogether, plan ahead to determine when and how you’ll pay your AMT bill.

 Here’s a scenario to illustrate how this could work:

-You could do even more planning to consider selling just enough of your previously-exercised shares to cover the AMT cost (and if you had met the standard for the qualifying disposition, also obtain the preferential tax treatment), rather than selling all your stock if you wanted to continue to hold some shares.
+You could sell just enough of your previously exercised shares to cover the AMT cost (and if you had met the standard for the qualifying disposition, also obtain the preferential tax treatment).
+This is an alternative to selling all your stock, if you prefer to continue holding some shares.

 The stock price determines how many shares you need to sell should you want to sell only enough to pay AMT.
-If the stock price is $50 per share, you need to sell 2,744 shares ($137,200 / $50).
-If the stock price is $100 per share, you need to sell 1,372 shares.
+If the stock price is $50 per share, you must sell 2,744 shares ($137,200 / $50).
+If the stock price is $100 per share, you must sell 1,372 shares.
+As with most other decisions regarding the timing and strategizing of ISOs, it may help to discuss this option with an advisor first.

 This strategy does not work if you choose to exercise after the April timeframe.

-But if you want to enjoy a qualifying disposition, then you can’t use the money from selling the shares you received after exercising your options.
-A qualifying disposition requires that you hold your shares at least 1 year past the exercise date.
+But if you want to enjoy the tax advantages of a qualifying disposition, then you can’t use the money from selling the shares you received after exercising your options.
+Why?
+Because remember, a qualifying disposition requires you to hold your shares at least one year past the exercise date.
 If you exercise later than April, you cannot meet both the tax filing time and the 1-year holding requirement.

 As a final “out,” it is important to know that you can sell these exercised shares to pay the tax bill.
 You don’t have to hold the shares for at least one year.
 But if you sell after holding them for less than 12 months, then your gain will be taxed as ordinary income.